tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 2 cluster: most participants have been diognised with a mental health condition by a medical professional.
 &emsp;&emsp; 3 cluster: most participants have been diognised with a mental health condition by a medical professional.
 — "Do you feel that being identified as a person with a mental health issue would hurt your career?":
 &emsp;&emsp; 1 cluster: most participants think that this can hurt their career (corresponding responses are "maybe" and "yes, i think it would").
-But some people in this group don't think so.
 &emsp;&emsp; 2 cluster: most participants think that this can hurt their career (corresponding responses are "maybe" and "yes, i think it would").
 Additionally, some people think that it will definitely hurt their career.
 &emsp;&emsp; 3 cluster: most participants think that this can hurt their career (corresponding responses are "maybe" and "yes, i think it would").
-But more people in this group don't think that it would have any effect.
+But some people in this group don't think so.
 — "Do you currently have a mental health disorder?":
-&emsp;&emsp; 1 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure whether they have it.
+&emsp;&emsp; 1 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure (due to the resonse "maybe") whether they have it.
 &emsp;&emsp; 2 cluster: most participants have or maybe have a mental health disorder.
 &emsp;&emsp; 3 cluster: most participants have or maybe have a mental health disorder.
 — "Did your previous employers provide resources to learn more about mental health issues and how to seek help?":